-- In January of 1990, then President George Bush, appointed Arnold Schwarzenegger as Chairman of the President’s Council on Physical Fitness and Sports and challenged him to raise the consciousness of all Americans on the importance of good health through physical fitness.
+- In January of 1990, then-President George Bush appoints Arnold Schwarzenegger as Chairman of the President’s Council on Physical Fitness and Sports and challenges him to raise the consciousness of all Americans on the importance of good health through physical fitness.

-- Building on his experience with the President’s Council on Physical Fitness and his passion for youth fitness, in 1993 Mr. Schwarzenegger teams up with Danny Hernandez founded a non-profit called the Inner-City Games Foundation (ICG), bringing sports to at-risk youth nationwide.
-ICG provided health and fitness programmingas a way to build self-confidence, self-reliance and camaraderie among inner-city youth.
+- Building on his experience with the President’s Council on Physical Fitness and his passion for youth fitness, in 1993 Mr. Schwarzenegger teams up with Danny Hernandez and founds a non-profit called the Inner-City Games Foundation (ICG), bringing sports to at-risk youth nationwide.
+ICG provided health and fitness programming as a way to build self-confidence, self-reliance, and camaraderie among inner-city youth.

-- An Inner City Games chapter is established in Atlanta, GA.
+- An Inner City Games chapter is established in Atlanta.